 Getting those recommended 7-9 hours of sleep each night might be difficult, but your heart will thank you for each night of good sleep it can get.

-- Short sleepers (less than 6 hours) have a 48% increased risk of developing or dying from coronary heart disease (CHD) and 15% greater risk of developing or dying from stroke1.
+- Short sleepers (less than 6 hours) have a 48% increased risk of developing or dying from coronary heart disease (CHD).

+- Short sleepers also have a 15% greater risk of developing or dying from stroke.

-- Sleep disruptions leads to more health risks.
+Sleep disruptions lead to more health risks.

-- Good sleep helps your heart reduce its workload.
+Good sleep helps your heart reduce its workload.

-- Your heart rate and blood pressure go down when you sleep.
+Your heart rate and blood pressure go down when you sleep.
 The longer you have high quality, uninterrupted sleep, the longer your heart benefits from this reduced workload.

-- Untreated sleep apnea raises your risk for heart disease and stroke.
+Untreated sleep apnea raises your risk for heart disease and stroke.